madetech/spree-sale-prices/README.md

 ## License
 Copyright © 2016 [Made Tech Ltd](https://www.madetech.com/).
-It is free software, and may be redistributed under the terms specified in the MIT-LICENSE file.
+It is free software, and may be redistributed under the terms specified in the LICENSE file.